epic-open-source/seismometer/docs/user_guide/index.rst

 Modifying the Analysis Data
 ---------------------------

-When possible it can be better to modify the data during extraction and have predictions and events files contain everything that is needed for analysis.
+When possible it is better to supplement the data upstream from seismometer such as during data extraction and have predictions and events files contain everything that is needed for analysis.
 However, there will inevitably be times when this is not possible but you still want transformations to be done prior to most of the notebook running.

 In this situation, you should modify the first cell of your notebook to run a custom startup method instead of ``run_startup``.